mitmproxy/www/src/content/posts/local-redirect/windows/index.md

 ## Next Steps

-As with the macOS version, local redirect mode for Windows is already available for users in mitmproxy 10.1.5+.
+Local redirect mode for Windows is now available for users in mitmproxy 10.2.
 We still intend to extend it with automated certificate installation, and more importantly a UI integration into mitmweb.
 If you are curious about contributing, please join us on [GitHub]!